Does your well water smell like rotten eggs? If so, you probably have hydrogen sulfide gas and sulfur bacteria in your water.

 The Matrixx Infusion is a sturdy and reliable unit but is quite expensive.
 If you’re willing to splurge $2,994 on the equipment and an additional $1,000 annually on its maintenance and installation, you can learn more about the product here.

-The Pentair whole-house sulfur removal filter is #3 because while, it effectively removes sulfur and iron from well water, it offers a low flow rate and doesn’t provide warranty on all of its components.
+The SoftPro Iron Master whole-house sulfur removal filter effectively removes sulfur and iron from well water using AIO technology, but it offers a low flow rate and requires high maintenance.

-Pentair is a sound system, but I couldn’t rank it higher than #3.
+SoftPro is a sound filtration system, but I couldn’t rank it higher than third.

-The Pentair sulfur removal system will remove the rotten egg smell like magic.
-But when you’re buying a whole-house system worth more than $1,000, you expect it to at least have a high flow rate, solid certifications, warranties, and a money-back guarantee.
+The SoftPro iron removal system will remove the rotten egg smell like magic.
+But when you’re buying a whole-house system worth more than $1,000, you expect it to at least have a high flow rate, solid certifications, and an advanced control system.

-Still, it’s a good alternative to tackle excessive sulfur and iron in well water, especially if your well water filter system budget maxes out at $2,000.
-If you want to learn more about Pentair whole-house sulfur water filters, check out the website.
+Still, it’s a good alternative to tackle excessive iron and sulfur in well water, especially if your well water filter system budget maxes out at $2,000.
+If you want to learn more about the SoftPro Iron Master whole-house filters, check out the website.

 4. Aquasana Rhino EQ-600 Whole House Water Filter System